What's Another Name For A Flying Fox

 Creating Flying Fox-Friendly Gardens

 You can contribute to the conservation of flying foxes by creating a flying fox-friendly garden.
 Plant native fruit trees and flowering plants that provide food and habitat for these animals.
-Avoid using pesticides and herbicides, which can harm flying foxes and other wildlife.
+Now, avoid using pesticides and herbicides, which can harm flying foxes and other wildlife.
 Provide a source of fresh water, such as a bird bath or pond, for them to drink.

 When choosing plants for your garden, consider the fruiting and flowering seasons of different species.
 By selecting plants that produce fruits and flowers at different times of the year, you can provide a continuous food supply for flying foxes.
 Native plants are particularly beneficial, as they are adapted to the local climate and soil conditions and provide the best food and habitat for native wildlife.